 Keto Lemon Cheesecake Mousse

-The one that doesn’t leave you stuffed after indulging.
-The one that doesn’t make you feel the least bit of guilt for eating.
-The creamiest of bites each time your spoon enters your mouth.
-That’s the chase I’m referring to.
+I also prefer a low carb dessert that doesn’t leave you stuffed after indulging.
+An easy dessert that doesn’t make you feel the least bit of guilt for eating.

 Just 5 Simple Ingredients